-To help any fellow travellers looking to do a similar journey, we thought we would share some of the visa application processes that we have experienced.
+To help any fellow travellers looking to do a similar journey, we thought we would share the visa application processes that we have experienced.

 - Some Advice